 Built in the 1870's, this two-story brick and wood frame single family residence is located in a landmark district of Chicago.
 Although exterior changes visible from the street are restricted by landmark guidelines, the project included a complete gut renovation of the interior and the removal of a 1980's two-story addition in the rear yard.

 The newly opened interior space is defined and vertically connected by a central two-story volume that is naturally lit from a series of skylights above.
 The central volume contains the home's service spaces and is carved to reveal an open stair whose landing extends to form the kitchen counter.
-A wall of cabinetry on the west compliments the stark gallery wall on the east.
+A wall of cabinetry on the west complements the stark gallery wall on the east.

 The large south-facing opening extends the living space into the garden and provides natural light and views deep within the house.